Making an inheritance claim on an estate

-Unless your claim has a very short limitation period (or limitation has already expired) we would not usually recommend beginning court action straight away.
+Unless your claim has a very short limitation period (or limitation has already expired) we would not usually recommend commencing court action straight away.
 Many claims are settled well before reaching court.
-This can be beneficial for all parties as once a claim goes to court, legal costs will increase considerably and this reduces the value of the estate available for distribution.
-It gives the parties the opportunity to set out their case, understand the legal issues and explore the possibility of a settlement.
+This can be beneficial for all parties, as once a claim goes to court legal costs will increase considerably and this reduces the value of the estate available for distribution.
+It gives the parties the opportunity to set out their case, understand the legal issues and explore the possibility of a negotiated settlement.

 Action that we may take prior to issuing the claim in court includes: –

 - Sending a “Preliminary Notice” to the Executor(s) and Beneficiaries;